Beginning Your New Life

 STEP 3: Engage with the Sangha and Dharma

 Join a Buddhist sangha (a temple, church or group), support them, be supported by them and continue to learn more about the Buddha’s teachings.
 Read about the dharma, apply it in your life, regularly attend our Sunday morning Practice & Talk meetings and retreats, become a supporting member, and let your heart and mind open to the working of dharma and the Great Compassion.
-At the Buddhist Faith Fellowship, we highly suggest taking a beginner’s course such as our Buddhism 1.0 course to learn about the basics.
+At the Buddhist Faith Fellowship, we highly suggest taking a beginner’s course in our Buddhism 1.0 series to learn about the basics.
 Also, we offer a Growth Track to help guide you on your journey.
 Then, when you are ready, you can formally become a Buddhist by undertaking the Affirmation or Ordination Ceremony.

 STEP 4: Becoming a Buddhist